TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

 * Define Regions of Interest (ROIs)
   * What to base this on?
 Can I do it using the movies?
 Maybe stacked heatmaps?
   * Select on an image, create ROIs.
 Do this for the individual chunks.
 Try on a couple of pieces first.
+  * Export ROI vertex points to a text file, so that you only have to select the ROI once.
 * In the whole bead element-element plots, distinguish the points and beads
   * Attempted labelling, but looks messy and confusing - there may be a better way?
   * Added a legend with the markers.